visit-dav/visit/src/doc/dev_manual/project_meetings.rst

 Inclusive Moment
 ----------------
 To begin the first project meeting of each new month a contributor shares an inclusive moment.
-An inclusive moment is a Factoid, Resource, Event, Experience, etc. related to STEAM with the purpose of raising awareness, seeding deeper thinking and/or informing future action.
+An inclusive moment is a factoid, resource, event, experience, etc. related to STEAM with the purpose of raising awareness, seeding deeper thinking and/or informing future action.
 Example inclusive moments which are in scope include...

 * A short description of the book `"Black Software" <https://en.wikipedia.org/wiki/Black_Software>`_ and key take-aways to be learned from reading it.